 Palermo's Opera House

 The Opera house is probably the most famous building in Palermo.
 It's famous not only for being the third largest opera in Europe but also for playing a pivotal role in the movie The Godfather III.
 Apparently, visiting Americans try to re-enact the final shoot-out on the steps of the Teatro Massimo on a nearly daily basis.
-We keep our composure and opted to take a brief tour inside instead.
+We kept our composure and opted to take a brief tour inside instead.

-A Day Trip to Monreale
+A Day Trip from Palermo to Monreale